Neurokudo/babka-bot/README.md

 ## 🔧 Configuration

-All prices and plans are centralized in `app/config/pricing.py`:
+All prices and plans are centralized in `app/config/pricing.py` and accessed through `app/services/pricing.py`:

 ```python
 # Operation costs (from app/config/pricing.py)